 There may be some people who would decide to go ahead with their domestic/ international trip to avoid suffering losses from trip delay or cancellation.
 But what if he gets infected by the COVID-19 disease during his trip?
 Will coronavirus travel insurance covers his medical expenses?
 Well, the answer is Yes.

 Coronavirus travel insurance will cover emergency hospitalization and medical treatment expenses incurred on the treatment of COVID-19 during his trip.
-Whether it’s domestic or international travel insurance, emergency medical expenses will be covered as long as the policy was purchased before the government had imposed travel restrictions due to coronavirus disease.
+Whether it’s domestic travel insurance policy or international travel insurance plan, emergency medical expenses will be covered as long as the policy was purchased before the government had imposed travel restrictions due to coronavirus disease.
 The terms and conditions of the coronavirus travel insurance policy will remain unchanged as was at the time of its purchase.

 It is not clear if the insurance companies in India will cover the expenses incurred on quarantine due to coronavirus while travelling.
 The insured traveller should check with his insurance provider to know about the cover for quarantine.